Nehor: Universalism

 Grant Hardy compares Nehor's teaching that all will be saved at the last day no matter their actions to a common belief from the mid–18th century which was popular during Joseph Smith's lifetime called Universalism, pointing out that almost everywhere else in the Book of Mormon, the belief is that one must obey the commandments and follow Christ to be saved.

 Connections to Korihor

 Talking about the structure of the Book of Alma, Brigham Young University religion professor and philosopher Joseph M. Spencer demonstrates the parallel structure between Nehor's story at the beginning and Korihor's later on.
 Nehor preaches doctrine against the church of God, dies because of his actions, and a later group adhering to his doctrine joins the Lamanites in war against the Nephites.
 Korihor preaches similar doctrine against the church of God and his death leads directly to the introduction and rebellion of the Zoramites and their subsequent merger with the Lamanites.
 Both stories end in Lamanite defeat and the bodies of the dead being thrown in the River Sidon.

 Reception

-Popular culture

-Karen Black's character, Nehor, in the movie Plan 10 From Outer Space (1994) is named after Nehor in the Book of Mormon.